 Your finance contact will be responsible for providing bank details for your organisation and handling any Innovate UK queries regarding project costs.

-If you choose someone in either role who was not listed as a member of the project team on your original application, they will need to register on the IFS portal.
-They can do this via email they’ll receive from Innovate UK.
+If you choose someone in either role who was not listed as a member of the project team on your original application, they will need to register on the IFS portal via an email they’ll receive from Innovate UK.

 Note: The project manager and finance contact can be the same person.